Bolton, in rejecting Newsmax host’s assertion, says Trump ‘barely knew where Ukraine was’

 In an interview with Fox News host Laura Ingraham last week, Trump incorrectly seemed to think that the United States had decided to go to war with Russia.
 After he was corrected by Ingraham, Trump said, “Oh, I thought you said we were sending people in.”

 As the war has unfolded in Ukraine, Trump has sought to rewrite some of the history surrounding his support of the country and the North Atlantic Treaty Organization.
-In a Monday statement, Trump repeated some of the same falsehoods he said during his presidency regarding his backing of Ukraine and NATO, The Fact-Checker’s Glenn Kessler wrote.
+In a statement Monday, Trump repeated some of the same falsehoods he said during his presidency regarding his backing of Ukraine and NATO, The Fact-Checker’s Glenn Kessler wrote.

 “With Trump, it’s hard to know if he’s willfully ignorant or if he has simply swallowed his own spin,” Kessler wrote.